Movatterモバイル変換

 Television

-WhenBert Newton fell ill in early 2004, McManus was one of many guest presenters who hosted Newton'sGood Morning Australia program.
-McManus hosted the episodes on 24 April and 12 October 2004.
-The following year, McManus and Newton co-hosted a Roving Enterprises television specialTen Seriously 40, a look at the history of the Ten Network.
+WhenBert Newton fell ill in early 2004, McManus was one of many guest presenters who hosted Newton'sGood Morning Australia program, presenting its episodes on 24 April and 12 October 2004.
+The following year, he and Newton co-hosted a Roving Enterprises television specialTen Seriously 40, which examined the history of the Ten Network.[citation needed]

-In November 2006, after his wifeBelinda Emmett died after fighting breast cancer for eight years, McManus took indefinite leave, andRove Live did not screen its last two planned episodes of the year.
-At the time, there were unfounded rumours circulating in the industry that he might quit television for good.
-He returned, however, in the competitive Sunday 8.30 pm timeslot on 1 April 2007 with a major format overhaul, including renaming the show to simplyRove.[5]Rove scored its highest ever audience of 1.69 million viewers.[6]
-In September 2007, McManus made his debut as a game show host in the Australian version of theUS game showAre You Smarter Than a 5th Grader?.[7]
+In November 2006, after his wifeBelinda Emmett died of breast cancer, McManus took indefinite leave andRove Live did not screen its last two planned episodes of the year.
+At the time, there were unfounded rumours circulating in the industry that McManus may quit his television career.
+He returned, however, in the competitive Sunday 8:30 pm timeslot on 1 April 2007 with a major format overhaul, including renaming the show to simplyRove.[5]Rove achieved its largest audience of 1.69 million viewers.[6]
+In September 2007, McManus made his debut as a game-show host inthe Australian version of theUS game showAre You Smarter than a 5th Grader?.[7]

-On 2 May 2007, 25 July 2007, and 29 October 2008, McManus appeared as a guest on NBC'sThe Tonight Show with Jay Leno and as a result had a regular spot on the show.[8]
-In 2011 he hosted a segment called "Rove Across America" onThe Tonight Show.
-Jay Leno and Ed McMahon also made a small pre-recorded appearance at the beginning of McManus' shows in Los Angeles giving him tips for the night's show.
+On 2 May 2007, 25 July 2007 and 29 October 2008, McManus appeared as a guest on NBC'sThe Tonight Show with Jay Leno and later appeared as a regular on the show.[8]
+In 2011, he hosted a segment titled "Rove Across America" onThe Tonight Show.
+Jay Leno and Ed McMahon also made a small pre-recorded appearance at the beginning of McManus' shows in Los Angeles, offering advice for the night's performance.[citation needed]

 On 23 December 2008, McManus made his debut as host on American television as the host of anAmerican Broadcasting Company specialThe List.[9]